Gunjan-007/Sudoku/README.md

 sudoku

-our site is live at https://gunjan-007.github.io/gunjan.github.io/
+this game is live at https://gunjan-007.github.io/Sudoku/